 Cook Islands Trustee Licensing Requirements

-Every company that conducts trustee company business in the Cook Islands must hold a license issued by the Financial Supervisory Commission under the Trustee Companies Act 2014.
-It is a criminal offense for an unlicensed entity to carry on trustee company business.
+Every company that conducts trustee business in the Cook Islands must hold a license issued by the Financial Supervisory Commission under the Trustee Companies Act 2014.
+Operating without a license is a criminal offense.
 There are no exceptions for foreign firms, informal arrangements, or companies claiming equivalent licensing from other jurisdictions.

-This licensing requirement is the regulatory foundation of the Cook Islands trust industry.
-It determines which companies can act as trustee, what capitalization and insurance they must maintain, who can serve as directors and officers, and how the FSC supervises ongoing operations.
-For anyone establishing a Cook Islands trust, the licensing framework is the primary mechanism ensuring that the company holding legal title to their assets meets minimum standards of financial stability, professional competence, and regulatory accountability.
+The licensing regime determines which companies can act as trustee, what capitalization and insurance they must maintain, who can hold director and officer positions, and how the FSC supervises ongoing operations.
+For anyone establishing a Cook Islands trust, these requirements are the primary mechanism ensuring that the company holding legal title to their assets meets minimum standards of financial stability, professional competence, and regulatory accountability.

 Speak With a Cook Islands Trust Attorney